Hidden in the Haystack: Smaller Needles are More Difficult for LLMs to Find: Experimental Setup

-Distractors were sampled from documents retrieved by four independent domain-specific agents in a real-world system.
+Distractors were drawn from documents retrieved by four independent domain-specific agents with access to biomedical knowledge bases.
 These documents are semantically relevant but verifiably do not contain the answer, presenting realistic aggregation challenges.